 † Greek and Heptengian orthography uses ς instead of σ word-finally; these languages have no /ʃ/ sound.
 In other languages and the transliteration scheme, ς is always /ʃ/ and σ is /s/ in all positions.

 ‡ Greek writes /h/ with a ῾ (dasia) placed above the following vowel (ἁ ἑ etc.), while the letter ϲ is used for /h/ in all other languages and in transliteration.

 § Volgan orthography has two special letters, transliterated ψ and ψ̌ by Schrejber, which are phonetically identical to but etymologically distinct from the digraphs ps and pš.
 In transliteration, only the digraphs are used.

 For example, the voltage unit, which has the standard symbol d, can be rendered as ‘δ’ or ‘d’ in texts written in the Greek or Waldaiic scripts, respectively.
 Oxygen has the chemical symbol Γ for Koi γλυκύς ‘sweet’; alternatively ‘g’ or ‘G’ can be used.
+In contexts where the difference between upper and lower case is important, we can use smaller Lemizh letters, such as ‘oo’ for Ω, the chemical symbol of fluorine.
 Proper names and technical terms are often adapted to the phonological and grammatical needs of individual languages; however, if a faithful rendering is desired, they can also be transliterated according to this scheme.